StartBootstrap/startbootstrap-clean-blog-jekyll/_posts/2022-11-10-stationarity.md

 when doing some data analysis.

-## Tests for unit root and stationarity in Python
+## Testing for unit root in Python

 There are a many unit-root and stationarity tests available.
 However, here, I will focus on the most popular one unit root test, i.e. Augmented Dickey-Fuller ('ADF').
 However, you may wish to also try Phillips-Perron ('PP'), and for checking the stationarity, Kwiatkowski-Phillips-Schmidt-Shin ('KPSS').
 ADF and PP tests test a null hypothesis that the